-To resume cruising at the current driving speed, move the cruise control lever up or down, then release
+To resume cruising at the current driving speed, move the cruise control lever up or down, then release.

 Note: When Traffic-Aware Cruise Control cancels.
 Model X does not coast.
-Instead. regenerative braking slows down Model X in the same way as when you move your foot off the accelerator when driving without Traffic-Aware Cruise Control (see Regenerative Braking on page 69).
+Instead. regenerative braking slows down Model X in the same way as when you move your foot off the accelerator when driving without Traffic-Aware Cruise Control (see Regenerative Braking on page 77).

+- Warning: Traffic-Aware Cruise Control cancels, or may not be available, in the following situations: - You press the brake pedal. - Your driving speed exceeds the • maximum cruising speed of 90 mph (150 km/h). - You shift Model X into a different gear. - A door is opened. - The view from the radar sensor or camera(s) is obstructed.
+This could be caused by dirt, mud, ice, snow, fog, etc. - The traction control setting is manually disabled or is repeatedly engaging to prevent wheels from slipping. - The wheels are spinning while at a standstill.

-Warning: Traffic-Aware Cruise Control cancels, or may not be available, in the following situations:
+The Traffic-Aware Cruise Control system is failing or requires service.

-- You press the brake pedal.

-- Your driving speed exceeds the maximum cruising speed of 90 mph (150 km/h).

-- You shift Model X into a different gear.

-- A door is opened.

-Traffic-Aware Cruise Control